 Consequently, "hazard reporting form" seems as a misnomer.
 But then, should we call them "safety reporting forms?"

 There is actually more to this story.
 While reporting forms are useful for reporting hazards, they are also designed for any safety-related "issue" including:

 - Accidents (an unintended event that causes damage to persons or property);

 - Incidents (an unintended event with the potential of causing damage to persons or property); and

 - Other irregularities (including hazards).

-Reporting forms are used for actual and potential events, or occurrences.
-Some safety programs use the term "safety occurrence" or "incident," but we feel there are also limiting terms, as "occurrence" and "incident" implies that something has occurred.
+Safety reporting forms are used for actual and potential events, or occurrences.
+Some safety documentation uses the term "safety occurrence" or "incident," but we feel these are also limiting terms, as "occurrence" and "incident" implies that something has occurred.
 The best term we have seen for hazard reporting is "issue reporting," as an issue can be both actual or potential.

 The term "issue reporting" can be extended for other risk management systems that have been adopted by the aviation industry.

-Hazard Report Forms Not Just for Safety
+Safety Reporting Forms Not Just for Safety

 - Quality (customer service);